MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab2_Ex2_SmartLockout.md

 	**Note:** You will be prohibited from logging in as Allan until after the **90 second lockout duration** that you set earlier.

-22. After 90 seconds, try logging in again to verify that you can log in.
+22. After 90 seconds, try logging in again to verify that you can log in, using Allan's correct password: **Pa55w.rd1234**.

 # End of lab.